afshin-hoseini/JTSK/README.md

 The `serve` will conduct you with the url you need to visit.

 ## Development
-To run development version, run the codes below in Terminal:
+To run development version, run the codes below in terminal:

 ```
 cd path/to/juniqe-task